rdelong111/phase-2-project/README.md

 # Phase 2 Project

 ## Introduction
 I discovered that if I think for too long on how to complete the objectives, I will never get anything done.
-This project that I made, is me reading through the requriements and creating pages based on the idea that first popped in my head.
+This project that I made, is me reading through the requirements and creating pages based on the idea that first popped in my head.

 ### Learning Goals
 - Build a React single page application from scratch